Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

-Starting a business in California requires completing several steps to ensure the company is legally set up and if you are forming a California Limited Liability Company, filing the Articles of Organization is one necessary step.
+Starting a business in California requires completing several steps to ensure the company is legally set up.
+If you are forming a California Limited Liability Company, filing the Articles of Organization is one necessary step.

 The California LLC Articles of Organization are the official paperwork for creating an LLC with the California Secretary of State.
 You can file by either downloading Form LLC-1 or filing online.